Chipdelmal/MGSurvE_Webinar2023/README.md

 ## Installation Instructions

-The code and materials for this webinar can be downloaded and run by installing the [codebase locally](./InstallationLocal.md), or by using our [docker image](./Installation_Docker.md).
+The materials for this webinar can be run by installing the [codebase locally](./InstallationLocal.md), or by using our [docker image](./Installation_Docker.md).
 The easiest way to get all the materials for the webinar is to install [Docker](https://docs.docker.com/engine/install/) and download our [container](https://hub.docker.com/r/chipdelmal/mgsurve_webinar2023) with the following command in our terminal:

 ```bash
 docker pull chipdelmal/mgsurve_webinar2023